 - A California case that kept the nation’s largest public pension fund from hiding details of a $100 million real estate investment loss;

-- A case that forced Wisconsin governor Scott Walker to release more than 8,000 emails; and
+- A case that forced former Wisconsin Governor Scott Walker to release more than 8,000 emails;

 - A case involving a New Mexico state college that had declined to disclose records regarding building projects and a search for a new president.